Nowasys.com

 We can optionally omit parentheses for top-level statements (a statement which is just a method call with some parameters).
 So at the end we leave

-method back in java and use just the code as script in groovy.
+main method back in java and use just the code as script in groovy.

 Here it is, the smallest hello world example in groovy presented to you;